OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 DeviceType, which in turn requires a Group.

 To register a new device, the “createDevice” API endepoint is called with the POST method.
-Here we need to provide an id, a name, a deviceType and a “Porting Access Code” (PAC).
+Here OS2IoT need to provide an id, a name, a deviceType and a “Porting Access Code” (PAC).
 The endpoint returns the unique identifier which the device is identified as by SigFox, this must be saved for future calls.